Ardelean-Claudiu-Andrei/AuthenticationApp/README.md

 * **Home Screen** (`HomeScreen.js`):
   The home screen displays a welcome message to the authenticated user, showing their email.
 Users can also sign out from this screen.

-# Firebase Setup (`firebase.js`)
+# Firebase Setup
-The firebase.js file initializes the Firebase SDK with the provided configuration and exports the authentication module for use in the app.
+The (`firebase.js`) file initializes the Firebase SDK with the provided configuration and exports the authentication module for use in the app.

 # Technical
 * JavaScript